What is digital (web) accessibility?

 Example 3: Alfonso is hearing impaired.
 He requires captions on videos to be able to fully understand the content.

-Best practices for accessibility occur in every part of a website’s, and digital content, development and maintenance.
-From web designers and web developers to website builders and content editors.
+Best practices for accessibility occur in every part of a website’s development and maintenance.
+It also applies to any content that may end up online, be it a Word document, a PowerPoint presentation, a pdf, or any other.
+From web designers and web developers to website builders and content editors, we are all responsible for making the web accessible for all.

 One of the great things about digital accessibility is that it improves the experience for all users including users with disabilities.